AceAsif/Car_book_app_PowerApps/README.md

 - It has a check for checking if the start date and the end date is blank.
 - It stops the user from selecting an end date older than the start date.
 - This is my first PowerApps project.
+- I used an excel table called 'CarList' and Onedrive for business as the data source of the app.
+I have included the excel file here.